Form is successfully submitted. Thank you!

 Evaluating the condition of disabled workers to carry out the job demands

 Firstly, on employment screening, or if employees have been employed for a long time, Health screening is something to consider immediately to get a baseline of Data.
 This is not mandatory, however, it is quick, easy and low cost… And it protects the Employee and the employer for whatever comes in the future.

 To promote good standards of Health and demonstrate a commitment from proactive businesses.

-Mandatory screening if an employee is exposed to identified hazards above or close to exposure limits including Noise, Chemicals, Fumes, Welding and Fabrication, Vibration and others such as Blood Borne Virus (BBV).
+A mandatory screening if an employee is exposed to identified hazards above or close to exposure limits including Noise, Chemicals, Fumes, Welding and Fabrication, Vibration and others such as Blood Borne Virus (BBVs).

 Occupational health screening can be done through the company’s own occupational health services, or a company can also seek support from an outside provider.

 Make sure the provider offers support to employees in ensuring the needs of Occupational health and the Hazards / Symptoms are communicated.
 This is commonly an afterthought which by then is too late.

 Occupational health screening is beneficial for both employers and employees.